- Insulated Wine Carafe

 Think you know your Cabernet from your Chianti – intimately?
-Prepared to put it on the line?
+Are you prepared to put it on the line?
 This game is one of the best wine gifts to pair with a bottle of vino.
-Answer questions on wine production, storage, tasting, and culture, and collect mini wine bottles to win.
+Answer wine production, storage, tasting, and culture questions, and collect mini wine bottles to win.

 A life-sized wine bottle carved from Pennsylvania cherry wood to grind those peppercorns in style.
 But this baby isn’t just for looks.
 The mill has a restaurant-quality, hardened-steel grinding mechanism with a lifetime warranty.
 Engraved with a Bordeaux label and made in the USA.

 You don’t need to be a sommelier to enjoy the intricacies of a glass of wine – in Napa or at home.
 But it’s easy to forget what bottle of wine you tried and how it made you feel.
 This journal helps you keep track of the bottles you loved and the ones you didn’t.

 These luxe tumblers make a perfect gift – and get the job done.
 Copper-coated, double-walled, stainless steel keeps your Chardonnay chill, while an actual ceramic interior promises no metallic taste.
 Includes a cork base, BPA-free lid, and elegant gift box.

-Simple gift ideas are often the best gifts and owning a set of really good wine stoppers is a game-changer.
+Simple gift ideas are often the best gifts, and owning a set of perfect wine stoppers is a game-changer.
 These vacuum stoppers give open bottles of wine an airtight seal in seconds.
-Whether it’s red wine or white wine, you simply insert the stopper into the bottle and pump until you hear a “click.”
+Whether red wine or white wine, you simply insert the stopper into the bottle and pump until you hear a “click.”
 The set includes a wine bag.

 The best way to stay up-to-date on all things wine is through a monthly magazine.
 This 12-mth subscription of Wine Enthusiast explores news, wine regions, tasting notes, serving suggestions, and food and travel for wine drinkers.
 Each issue also contains a buying guide.

 Wine soap made from real wine?
 You better believe it.
 But maybe don’t go licking it, alright?
 This artisan soap is sure to bring a smile to your wine snob’s face and skin – it’s vegan and cruelty-free.